hanfak/topics-to-learn/general-paradigms/architecture/patterns/vertical-slice.md

 - Each vertical slice can have different dependencies (similar to microservices)
   - ie one slice can use sql another can use orm
 - Liftability, can copy slices to other projects
+- Easy to split into microservices
+- improve cohesion
+- within slice, everything is coupled,
+  - but this can lead to either have a commons package or duplicating common infrastructure code

 ## Common patterns invovled